Cursor integration

-What are Cursor rules?
+What Cursor rules are

 Rules are .mdc files in your project that give Cursor persistent context about how you work.
 They survive between sessions and guide the AI to follow your team's patterns.
+Live in .cursor/rules/, committed to git so the whole team benefits.

 What the rules give you